hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/nodejs-express.md

 ### Add Admin Secret to Hasura

-To use authentication with Hasura first we need to set an admin secret via the `HASURA_GRAPHQL_ADMIN_SECRET` enviroment variable.
-For this tutorial we'll use `myadminsecretkey`
+To use authentication with Hasura first we need to set an admin secret via the `HASURA_GRAPHQL_ADMIN_SECRET` environment variable.
+For this tutorial, we'll use `myadminsecretkey`

 ### Create User Table